Scientific literacy: History

+The National Science Education Standards (1996) defined scientific literacy as "the knowledge and understanding of scientific concepts and processes required for personal decision making, participation in civic and cultural affairs, and economic productivity".
+In addition, it emphasized that scientific literacy was not simply a matter of remembering specific scientific content.
+It involved the development of key abilities or skills.
+"Scientific literacy means that a person can ask, find, or determine answers to questions derived from curiosity about everyday experiences.
+It means that a person has the ability to describe, explain, and predict natural phenomena."

+Some emphasize the importance of an underlying "ethos" that makes it possible to participate in scientific debates and communities.
+Key norms are that the observations and hypotheses of scientific discovery are part of a communally shared process; that ideas are important, not the status of the person who voices them; that what matters is disinterested evidence, not desired outcomes; and that statements that go beyond observations should be subject to testing.

+More recently, calls for "scientific literacy" have identified misinformation and disinformation as dangers.
+They suggest that civic science literacy, digital media science literacy, and cognitive science literacy are all important components of education, if individuals are to be scientifically informed and engage in individual and collective decision-making in a democratic society.

+Comparisons of the views of citizens and scientists by the Pew Research Center suggest that they hold very different positions on a range of science, engineering and technology-related issues.
+Both citizens and scientists rate K–12 STEM education in the U.S. poorly.

 Science, society, and the environment

 The interdependence of humans and our natural environment is at the heart of scientific literacy in the Earth systems.
 As defined by nationwide consensus among scientists and educators, this literacy has two key parts.
 First, a literate person is defined, in language that echoes the above definition of scientific literacy.
 Second, a set of concepts are listed, organized into six to nine big ideas or essential principles.
 This defining process was undertaken first for ocean literacy, then for the Great Lakes, estuaries, the atmosphere, and climate.

 Earth science literacy is one of the types of literacy defined for Earth systems; the qualities of an Earth science literate person are representative of the qualities for all the Earth system literacy definitions.

 According to the Earth Science Literacy Initiative, an Earth-science-literate person: